North Minneapolis youth hockey coach wants game to be more accessible and welcoming of diversity

 Two weekends ago, Dumba, a Wild defenseman, organized the first Hockey Without Limits Camp, in Roseville.
 Williams attended.

-What Dumba and Williams have in common is being Black in a sport overwhelmingly populated by white people, and having experienced racism on ice.
+What Dumba and Williams have in common is not being white in a sport overwhelmingly populated by white people, and having experienced racism on ice.

-Last season Dumba either knelt and raised a fist during the national anthem before Wild games to protest systemic racism and the killing of George Floyd.
+Last season Dumba, who is biracial, either knelt and raised a fist during the national anthem before Wild games to protest systemic racism and the killing of George Floyd.

 Williams didn't face racism when he first laced on skates — only when he tried to advance in the game.